WishKnish/KnishIO-Technical-Whitepaper/README.md

 To this end, we introduce the concept of **cells**, **molecules**, and **atoms**.

-- **Atoms** are sub-transactions that only perform a single, monodirectional action, such as removing X tokens from one wallet, adding Y tokens to another wallet, or sending a secure message to yet a third wallet.
+- **Atoms** are sub-transactions that only perform a single, monodirectional action, such as removing X tokens from one wallet, adding Y tokens to another wallet, or contributing secure metadata to a virtual schema.
 - **Molecules** are bundles of atoms which are either accepted or rejected all at once, and bond to (reference) a number of previous transactions to help facilitate Knish.IO’s federated consensus model.
 - **Cells** are sharded sub-ledgers within the decentralized DAG environment, each serving one specific application, and defining rules for the behavior of every molecule within it.